 March is Brain Injury month, and I wanted to devote an article to this topic.

 Brain injury is a broad topic that includes everything from concussions to gunshot wounds.
 For this article I will discuss the topic of traumatic brain injuries (TBI).
 Even though TBIs represent a subset of brain injuries, the causes are diverse, ranging from falls to anoxic brain damage (lack of oxygen to the brain resulting in brain cell death).
 In 2010 the CDC released a study that looked at data from 2002 – 2006.
-In the study, among other findings, they concluded that the rate of death among all Emergency Department (ED) visits for TBI was a shocking 3.0%.
+In the study, we will particularly discuss the case under Overland Park Truck Accident Lawyer which had to deal with significant brain injury.
+They concluded that the rate of death among all Emergency Department (ED) visits for TBI was a shocking 3.0%.
 Meaning that of the 1.7 million visits to the ED per year, 52,000 resulted in deaths from TBI.
 This number however, while unbelievable, does not portray those of us who do not die yet are left with the sequelae of brain cell death.
 In fact, because of these unwanted effects, TBIs have been called “the silent epidemic”.

 Let me first define TBI: TBI occurs as a result of any external force that causes any trauma to the brain.
 The most popular form of TBI is from concussion (the one you hear about on the news or Sportscenter), which occurs when someone strikes their head causing a bruising of the brain.
 The results vary widely, from a brief headache to death.
 However, for many of us TBI does not occur on a field.
 For me, it took place in an Operating Room.
 The CDC estimates that over 50% of all TBIs are the result of a fall.